First Flight on PilotEdge

 - taxi to the runway of your choice.
 Once holding short, make the call on 122.70: “Oceano traffic, Cessna taking off runway [runway number], departing north, Oceano.”

-- once clear of the pattern, swap to San Luis tower frequency (124.00) and make the call, “San Luis tower, Cessna 123AB 6 miles south, inbound with [atis code]”
+- once clear of the pattern, swap to San Luis tower frequency (124.00) and make the call, “San Luis tower, Cessna 123AB 6 miles south, landing with [atis code]”

 - you’ll probably hear, “Cessna 3AB, San Luis tower, report left base runway 29”